Develop your emotional intelligence with James Manktelow

 How can you improve your empathy?

-Leaders who do well in this element of emotional intelligence are great communicators.
-They're just as open to hearing bad news as good news, and they're experts at getting their team to support them and be excited about a new mission or project.
+Leaders who do well in the social skills element of emotional intelligence are great communicators.
+They're just as open to hearing bad news as good news, and they're expert at getting their team to support them and be excited about a new mission or project.

 Leaders who have good social skills are also good at managing change and resolving conflicts diplomatically.
-They're rarely satisfied with leaving things as they are, but they're also not willing to make everyone else do the work.
-They set the example with their own behavior.
+They're rarely satisfied with leaving things as they are, but they don't sit back and make everyone else do the work: They set an example with their own behavior.

 Take the time to work on self-awareness, self-regulation, motivation, empathy, and social skills.
-Working on this will help you excel in the future!
+Working on these areas will help you excel in the future!

-For more on emotional intelligence in leadership, see the exceptional series of articles by Bruna Martinuzzi elsewhere on MindTools.com.
-Click here to find them!
+For more on emotional intelligence in leadership, see the series of articles by Bruna Martinuzzi elsewhere on MindTools.com.
+Click here to find them.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Click here for more, subscribe to our free newsletter, or become a member for just $1.

 This ensures that you don’t lose your plan.